bjukovic/Hangman/README.md

 ```

-This project was made for Programming Languages (CS305) in the Fall semester of 2024/2025 academic year and it is **still in development**.
+This project was made for Programming Languages (CS305) in the Fall semester of 2024/2025 academic year.